General Inquiries

 Key date: 15 April

-Each student must submit a Dissertation Proposal (20-25 pages double-spaced, plus bibliography) to the Graduate Coordinator by April 15 of his/her second year of enrolment in the program.
+Each student must submit a Dissertation Proposal (20-25 pages double-spaced, plus bibliography) to the Associate Chair of Graduate Studies by April 15 of his/her second year of enrolment in the program.
 Developed in consultation with the student’s supervisor and Field Committee, the proposal should state the questions that the dissertation will address, discuss the current state of scholarship on these questions, indicate the research methodology, and offer a concise analysis of a representative text, a corpus of data, or a pilot study.
 The proposal should be written in the language that the student intends to use in writing the dissertation (Spanish or English).

 Proposal Defence